Rory Amon

-Roderick Gilmore Amon is an Australian politician who served as the member for Pittwater in the New South Wales Legislative Assembly from March 2023 until he was charged with child sex offences and resigned from parliament on 30 August 2024.
-He previously served as a councillor on Northern Beaches Council from 2017 to 2023.
+Roderick Gilmore Amon (born 1990 or 1991) is an Australian former politician who served as the member for Pittwater in the New South Wales Legislative Assembly from March 2023 until he was charged with child sex offences and resigned from parliament on 30 August 2024.
+He had previously served as a councillor on Northern Beaches Council from 2017 to 2023.

 Early life and education

 Roderick Gilmore Amon was born to Alexe and Guy Amon, who operated a Mona Vale small business for nearly twenty years.
 He has five siblings, including a twin sister.
 Amon attended Covenant Christian School in Belrose, and Knox Grammar School, before studying commerce and law at Macquarie University, graduating with first class honours in Law.

 Career

-Amon worked as a paralegal during university and was admitted as a solicitor in New South Wales.
+Amon worked as a paralegal while a university student, and was admitted as a solicitor in New South Wales.
 As a solicitor, he has specialised in family law.

 Amon has been a volunteer firefighter since 2013 and was the president of the Davidson Volunteer Rural Fire Brigade from 2015 to 2018.

 A rugby union referee, Amon was due to officiate in the Shute Shield grand final on 31 August 2024 but was replaced on the day of his arrest for alleged child sex offences.